Homemade Ice Cream (2 Vanilla)

 Ingredients

-1. Add sugar gradually to beaten eggs, beating well after each addition until the mixture becomes very stiff.
+1. Whisk Eggs: Gradually add sugar to your well-beaten eggs, whisking continuously after each addition until the mixture is very stiff.

-2. Add milk, heavy cream, vanilla, and salt; mix thoroughly.
+2. Combine: Stir in the milk, heavy cream, vanilla, and salt until thoroughly combined.

-3. Pour into a 2-gallon freezer container and freeze.
-Serves 16.
+3. Freeze: Pour the base into a 2-gallon freezer container and freeze according to your freezer's instructions.

 Ingredients

-3. Add egg mixture to the hot milk and cook until slightly thickened.
+2. Temper: Beat the eggs, then whisk in the flour and salt.
+Add this egg mixture to the hot milk and cook until slightly thickened.

-4. Strain the mixture, then stir in heavy cream and vanilla.
+3. Finish: Strain the custard to ensure it is perfectly smooth, then stir in the heavy cream and vanilla.

-5. Freeze in a hand-crank or electric ice cream freezer.
-Makes about 1 gallon.
+4. Freeze: Chill and process in a hand-crank or electric ice cream freezer.

 Ice Cream FAQ